 MyStatLab digital direct access study documents student success at Miami University, Ohio

-- Miami University’s digital direct access implementation of MyStatLab, as part of a larger course redesign and textbook change, has played an important role in improved student learning outcomes.
+- Miami University’s Inclusive Access implementation of MyLab Statistics, as part of a larger course redesign and textbook change, has played an important role in improved student learning outcomes.

 - Inclusive Access has facilitated the department’s transition to hybrid course delivery at the Oxford campus by enabling MyLab’s integration within the university’s LMS, providing students code-free access to the program at the start of the semester.

 - Student success at the Oxford campus has increased by 5.6 percentage points since Inclusive Access has been implemented as part of the course redesign.
 Students appreciate the cost savings and streamlined access across devices.